LQHBA Fall Mixed Sale

 Since 2014, the Equine Sales of Louisiana LLC sale pavilion in Opelousas, Louisiana, has been the site for the LQHBA Mixed Sale.
 Located minutes from Evangeline Downs, it offers sale attendees an opportunity to attend a very exciting weekend of racing.
 Trials for the LQHBA Louisiana Million will be contested on Friday, November 15 and 3-year-olds will take center stage the following evening in trials for the LQHBA Breeders Derby.

 "We look forward to this year’s Fall Mixed Sale," said Stevens.
 “So many horsemen are in Opelousas for the trials on Friday and Saturday night.
 With the sale location so close to Evangeline Downs, it generates interest from the many horsemen, owners and prospective buyers in town for the weekend.”

 Opelousas, Louisiana 70570

 Free and open to the public

 Sale catalog available online at www.LQHBA.com or by calling (318) 487-9506

-Live streaming of the 2016 Fall Mixed Sale will be available on the Louisiana Quarter Horse Breeders Association website: www.lqhba.com.
+There will be NO Live streaming of the Fall Mixed Sale.
+The full results will be posted on the Louisiana Quarter Horse Breeders Association website: www.lqhba.com